-Professional staff and doctoral students are available to provide individual career counseling sessions for students of all majors and classifications.
-Students see career counselors for assessment feedback, including the Strong Interest Inventory; decision-making strategies; major and career resources; exploring and evaluating options; and goal setting.
+Staff are available to provide individual career counseling sessions for students of all majors and classifications.
+Students see career counselors for assessment feedback, including the Strong Interest Inventory, decision-making strategies, major and career resources, exploring and evaluating options, and goal setting.
 Other assessments that are self directed are also available.

 One of the most popular resources we offer is What Can I Do With This Major?
 Encourage your students to visit this site to learn more about the major/career connection and to view links to career-related websites.

-Each student is assigned to a College Consultant according to his or her major.
-During an appointment, students can receive assistance with internships and experiential opportunities, the job search, resume reviews, interview preparation, industry specific advising, the graduate school application process, networking or career fair preparation.
+All students are assigned to a career coach according to their majors.
+During appointments, students can receive assistance with internships and experiential opportunities, the job search, resume reviews, interview preparation, industry specific advising, the graduate school application process, networking, or career fair preparation.

-The Center for Career Development offers courses to assist students in choosing majors and careers.
+The Center for Career Development & Academic Exploration offers courses to assist students in choosing majors and careers.

 Exploring Majors and Careers: COUN ED 205 (one credit, S/N grading, fall and spring)